 As the guests arrived, theme songs from the '60s sitcoms were playing in the background.

 Never expecting anyone to dress up, we were pleasantly surprised when everyone arrived dressed as their character, especially Anna and Vince who were the perfect Jeannie and astronaut.

 Anna spent a few evenings making her costume, which was a perfect carbon copy of the real “I Dream of Jeannie” outfit.

-The starters included an assortment of '60s style appetizers including salmon patties,
+The starters included an assortment of '60s style appetizers including mini salmon patties.

-and a caramelized onion dip and chips, a gourmet version of Lipton Onion Dip.
+No party from the 60s would be complete without a caramelized onion dip and chips, a gourmet version of Lipton's Onion Dip!

 So there you have it!
 A Gr8 evening of watching reruns, reliving our favorite classic TV shows from the 60s, fun with creative costumes and celebrating our love for food, fun and friendship!